Double metasurfaces and Optimal transport: Construction of metasurfaces

-Given densities $\rho_0$ on $\Omega_0$ and $\rho_1$ on $\Omega_1$ satisfying \eqref{eq:conservation of energy global}, we seek phases $\Phi$ and $\Psi$ such that the map $T: \Omega_0 \to \Omega_1$ satisfies \eqref{eq:conservation of energy}; see Figure \ref{fig:two metasurfaces}.
+Given densities $\rho_0$ on $\Omega_0$ and $\rho_1$ on $\Omega_1$ satisfying \eqref{eq:conservation of energy global}, we seek phases $\Phi$ and $\Psi$ such that the map $T: \Omega_0 \to \Omega_1$ satisfies \eqref{eq:conservation of energy}; see Figure~\ref{fig:two metasurfaces}.

-As before, to find the phases $\Phi$ and $\Psi$ we will use the theory of optimal transport with an appropriate cost depending now on the surfaces $S_1$ and $S_2$.
+As before, to find the phases $\Phi$ and $\Psi$, we use optimal transport theory with an appropriate cost depending now on the surfaces $S_1$ and $S_2$.

 Let us first analyze the trajectory of the ray.
-Our light ray starts with unit direction $\be(x)$ from the point $(x,0)$ to $\(\p(x),f(\p(x))\)\in S_1$, and from this point it travels to the point $(Tx,g(Tx))$ with unit direction $\m(x)$.
-Finally, from this point, the ray travels vertically, i.e., with direction $(0,0,1)$ to the final point $(Tx, \beta)$.
-Then we have that the refracted unit direction is
+The light ray starts from the point $(x,0)$ with unit direction $\be(x)$ and travels to $\(\p(x),f(\p(x))\)\in S_1$; from this point it travels to $(Tx,g(Tx))$ with unit direction $\m(x)$.
+Finally, the ray travels vertically, i.e., with direction $(0,0,1)$, to the final point $(Tx, \beta)$.
+Thus the refracted unit direction between $S_1$ and $S_2$ is